 - Allow learners to consume content at their own pace.

 - Maintain a library of short refresher videos.

 - Encourage more training with social learning tools.

 - Allow employees the flexibility to explore self-directed learning.

 That’s just the tip of the iceberg.
-If you are interested in learning more, one of our blended-learning experts can provide you with a demo of our LMS, Thinkzoom.
+If you are interested in learning more, one of our experts can provide you with a 5-minute demo of our LMS, Thinkzoom.
 You can also explore our LMS for yourself by signing up for a 15-day, full-featured free trial today.

 - If you feel that your organization still has anxiety about incorporating blended learning into their training programs, I recommend our eBook, “Therapeutic Guide to Blended Learning,” which speaks to many of the fears people have when it comes to blended learning.

 - You might also enjoy our blog post "Imagine the Possibilities for Growth with Blended Learning."

 - Read our case study on Burke Distributing, who incorporated off-the-shelf training from ej4 with their instructor-led courses for their own blended-learning environment.